eharrison/iOSWizard101/README.md

 6. In your project, update the Podfile to match the new AwesomeLocalization version.
 7. Run **pod install** and be happy :)

+### Deploying the library to CocoaPods repository

+If it's the first time that you're trying to deploy the pod to `trunk`, maybe there will be a few more steps to follow:

+1. Go to the project directory where you have the **.podspec** file, run `pod lib lint`, and see if everything goes on the track!

+1.1 If your library is not in the same Swift version of the CocoaPods, it will ask you to add a `.swift-version` file including your Swift version inside, simple as **4.0**.
+That's it!

+Library validated, and no more warnings, we can go ahead.

+2. If it's the first time, you will need to register your machine as a trunk session, you can get it done by simple doing it: `pod trunk register leonardo@cocoapods.org 'Leonardo Ferreira' --description='macbook pro 15'` and then they are going to send a confirmation email for you, just click on the link and it's done.

+3. Everything ok, changes commited to your repository, you need to create a tag on GitHub for your library.
+Go to GitHub's page and create the tag corresponding to your latest `.podspec` library version.

+All good!

+4. Time to effectively push your lib to CocoaPods.
+For public libraries, run this command: `pod trunk push YOU_LIB_NAME.podspec` or for private repositories you can do: `pod repo push REPO YOU_LIB_NAME.podspec`.

+5. That's all. :tada::rocket: If everything went right, you are going to see a screen like this one:

+#### Tips

+- It might take some time to upload your lib to the repository, around 24h.
+It's normal, the first time is always a pain.

 ## Author

 - Evandro Harrison Hoffmann, evandro@itsdayoff.com